gpl-gowthamchand/portfolio_mock/README.md

    ```
 4. Open a pull request on the original repository.

+## Note

+If you use this project, please consider giving credit.
+It acknowledges the effort put into creating this project and supports the developer.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.